ItsZolaZeta/webdog/README.md

 Since the guidelines for the capstone project require the usage of a third party API, I decided to use Calendly to handle the scheduling and booking of classes on the website.
 Unfortunately, the types of events suited for a dog training center fall under Calendly's paying features.
 Therefore, the website's calendly widget only has the option for the private 1-on-1 class.

 If there was no constraint to use a third party API, the entire scheduling and booking of events could've been coded into the app as models.
-Trainers could create events to which clients could subscribe to.
+Trainers could create events to which clients could register to say they are coming.
 A model that could serve this purpose:

 ### _Event: details the characteristics of an event_